 5) Educate sales staff.

-In retail environments, there are several simple things that employees can do to detect and deter would-be thieves – without compromising their own security:
+In retail environments, there are several simple things that employees can do to detect and deter would-be thieves – without compromising their security:

 • Greet each customer who enters the store and make contact.